-Evaluation Form and Procedure
+Written Evaluation Form and Procedure

-An Evaluation Form will be completed for each principal by the Superintendent no later than May 1st for each annual contract year of employment.
+A written summative evaluation will be completed for each principal by the Superintendent no later than May 1st for each annual contract year of employment.
 A copy will be given to the principal.
 The original will be retained by the Superintendent.
-This Form shall be reviewed annually and revised as necessary to indicate any significant changes in duties or responsibilities.
-The Form is designed to increase planning and relate performance to assigned responsibilities through joint understanding between the Superintendent and the principal as to the job description and major performance objectives.
+The evaluation shall be reviewed annually and revised as necessary to indicate any significant changes in duties or responsibilities.
+The evaluation is designed to increase planning and relate performance to assigned responsibilities through joint understanding between the Superintendent and the principal as to the job description and major performance objectives.

-The Evaluation Form will identify the sources of data used in conducting the evaluation.
+The evaluation will identify the sources of data used in conducting the evaluation.
 Proficiency in conducting observations and evaluating effective teacher performance shall be included as one (1) source of data.